understanding-search/maze-dataset/docs/paper/paper.md

 ### Success Rate Estimation Algorithm

-The base function learned by symbolic regression privdes limited insight and may be subject to change.
-It is defined as [`cfg_success_predict_fn`](https://understanding-search.github.io/maze-dataset/maze_dataset/dataset/success_predict_math.html#cfg_success_predict_fn), and takes a 5 dimensional float vector created by `MazeDatasetConfig._to_ps_array()` which represents the 0) percolation value 1) grid size 2) endpoint deadend configuration 3) endpoint uniqueness 4) categorical generation function index.
+The base function learned by symbolic regression provides limited insight and may be subject to change.
+It is defined as [`cfg_success_predict_fn`](https://understanding-search.github.io/maze-dataset/maze_dataset/dataset/success_predict_math.html#cfg_success_predict_fn), and takes a 5 dimensional float vector created by `MazeDatasetConfig._to_ps_array()` which represents the [percolation value, grid size, endpoint deadend configuration, endpoint uniqueness, categorical generation function index].

 However, the outputs of this function are not directly usable due to minor divergences at the endpoints with respect to the percolation probability $p$.
 Since we know that maze success is either guaranteed or impossible for $p=0$ and $p=1$, we define the [`soft_step`](https://understanding-search.github.io/maze-dataset/maze_dataset/dataset/success_predict_math.html#soft_step) function to nudge the raw output of the symbolic regression.
 This function is defined with the following components: